 - Saves time

 - Removes cobwebs, pollen, and rust

-Now, the question becomes should you get a professional to do it or DIY and how often should you do it?
+Now, the question becomes should you get a professional to do it or DIY, and how often should you do it?

 Professional or DIY Siding Cleaning

 Using a professional has its advantages and disadvantages, just as DIY.
-Advantages of using a professional means the job is done right.
+Benefits of using a professional means the job is done right.
 Power washers have training and expertise, not to mention experience, washing all types of buildings, not just siding.
 They know what force to use so as not to damage the siding.
-They also know to protect windows and door seals.
-Disadvantages may include being at the mercy of the professional, cost of both equipment and labor, and the possibility of damage or added costs if the pro isn’t competent.
+Professionals also know to protect windows and door seals.
+Disadvantages may include being at the mercy of the professional, the cost of both equipment and labor, and the possibility of damage or added costs if the pro isn’t competent.